 Trying to get an edge on your opponent by doing the mighty smash?
 Master the forehand smash by reading and applying this article.

 The game of badminton is a quick paced and fast one.
 It requires a person to be alert and on their feet.
-The most feared shot that can be played is the might smash (forehand).
+The most feared shot that can be played is the mighty smash (forehand).
 It is one of the most effective and is the fastest stroke that has been ever played.

-It is so fast that it can reach speeds up to 400-450Kmph.
+A smash is so fast that it can reach speeds up to 400-450Kmph.
 It can put pressure on the opponent and throw them off a bit.
 It can also be the shot that makes you win the rally.

 But of course, it is not the easiest stroke to play.

 A good smash will depend on a combination of various things which have to work together to get a successful outcome.

 Here are the steps you need to follow to successfully be able to smash from the forehand:

 #1 Be in position:

 A smash can’t be hit anywhere at any time.
 It has to be timed right and for that, you have to be a good position and very importantly behind the shuttle.